celery/celery/docs/configuration.rst

 ==========================

 This is an example configuration file to get you started.
-It should contain all you need to run a basic celery set-up.
+It should contain all you need to run a basic Celery set-up.

 .. code-block:: python